galliot-us/neuralet/training/tensorrt_generation/ssd/README.md

 # TensorRT Engine Generation from a Custom SSD-MobileNet Model

-This repo contains instructions on how to use Neuralet's `l4t-tensorrt-conversion` Docker container.
+This repo contains instructions on how to use Galliot's `l4t-tensorrt-conversion` Docker container.
 This Docker container installs all the required prerequisites on your [NVIDIA Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) and generates a [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html) engine from a frozen graph.

 ## Getting Started